-The fundamental relations between rank and nullity are

-rank = number of lead variables,nullity = number of free variables,rank + nullity = number of variables.
+The fundamental relations between rank, nullity and dimension are rank = number of lead variables, nullity = number of free variables, dimension = nullity, rank + nullity = number of variables.

 The Three Possibilities, Rank and Nullity

 We intend to justify the table below, which summarizes the three possibilities for a linear system, in terms of free variables, rank and nullity.